-This is our listings guide to what’s on in and around Amsterdam, Holland during July 2019.
-The height of summer is peak tourist season in Amsterdam, the weather is warm, the days are long and there’s plenty to see and do.
+This is our listings guide to what’s on in and around Amsterdam, Holland during July 2020.
+The height of summer is normally peak tourist season in Amsterdam, the weather is warm, the days are long and there’s plenty to see and do.

 Museums & Exhibitions in Amsterdam